smithy-lang/smithy/docs/source/1.0/spec/core/model.rst

 Then the change to the ``foo`` member from "a" to "b" is backward incompatible, as is the removal of the ``baz`` member.

-.. rubric:: Referring to list and set members
+.. rubric:: Referring to list members

-The JSON pointer can path into the members of a list or set using a ``member`` segment.
+The JSON pointer can path into the members of a list using a ``member`` segment.

 In the following example, it is a breaking change to change values of lists